agrublev/ucsb-vue/README.md

 ## Step 6

-Import the Name component using the import statement like this
+Import the **Name** component using the import statement like this (inside the App.vue at the top of the script tag)

 ```javascript
 import Name from "./Name.vue";